Bangkok: Transport

 Although Bangkok's canals historically served as a major mode of transport, they have long since been surpassed in importance by land traffic.
 Charoen Krung Road, the first to be built by Western techniques, was completed in 1864.
 Since then, the road network has vastly expanded to accommodate the sprawling city.
 A complex elevated expressway network and Don Mueang Tollway helps bring traffic into and out of the city centre, but Bangkok's rapid growth has put a large strain on infrastructure, and traffic jams have plagued the city since the 1990s.
 Although rail transport was introduced in 1893 and trams served the city from 1888 to 1968, it was only in 1999 that Bangkok's first rapid transit system began operation.
-Older public transport systems include an extensive bus network and boat services which still operate on the Chao Phraya and two canals.
+Older public transport systems include an extensive bus network and boat services, which still operate on the Chao Phraya and two canals.
 Taxis appear in the form of cars, motorcycles, and "tuk-tuk" auto rickshaws.

-Bangkok is connected to the rest of the country through the national highway and rail networks, as well as by domestic flights to and from the city's two international airports.
+Bangkok is connected to the rest of the country through the national highway and rail networks, as well as by domestic flights to and from the city's two international airports (Suvarnabhumi and Don Mueang).
 Its centuries-old maritime transport of goods is still conducted through Khlong Toei Port.

 The BMA is largely responsible for overseeing the construction and maintenance of the road network and transport systems through its Public Works Department and Traffic and Transportation Department.
 However, many separate government agencies are also in charge of the individual systems, and much of transport-related policy planning and funding is contributed to by the national government.

-Roads
+Air

+Bangkok is one of Asia's busiest air transport hubs.
+Two commercial airports serve Bangkok, the older Don Mueang International Airport and the newer Suvarnabhumi Airport.
+Suvarnabhumi, which replaced Don Mueang as Bangkok's main airport after its opening in 2006, served 52,808,013 passengers in 2015, making it the world's 20th busiest airport by passenger volume.
+This volume exceeded its designed capacity of 45 million passengers.
+Don Mueang reopened for domestic flights in 2007, and resumed international service focusing on low-cost carriers in October 2012.
+As of 2023, a new SAT-1 terminal has been opened at Suvarnabhumi to handle the increasing passenger count.
+Plans for further expansion are already being commenced.
+Meanwhile, Don Mueang is currently considering renovation.